Rule 506 B: Everything You Need to Know

 Neither 506 b nor 506 c companies require intermediaries when making offerings.
 However, if the companies choose to use an intermediary, this person must be registered as a broker-dealer or possess an exemption.

 If you need help understanding rule 506 b, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.